Haoran-Jie/ReadyTraderGo_CrazyThursday/Readme.md

 Do _not_ put the `autotrader.py` file in a folder and do _not_ include any other files (any other files will be ignored).
 You may only submit one autotrader (i.e. you cannot submit both a Python and a C++ autotrader).

 You may replace your autotrader with a new one at any time.
 When each tournament starts we'll use the autotrader in your GIT repository at the cut-off time for that tournament.

+source tradergo_venv/bin/activate